 cPanel is one of the most powerful panels to manage your website hosting.
 They offer lots of features including DNS Manage, Email Accounts, FTP Accounts, One-Click SSL Integration, Softaculos Installer, and much more features.

 These features can be enough for any web developer to build a brandable website.
-With softaculos, you can install WordPress and 250+ other software free within a few minutes and install SSL in a click.
+With softaculos, you can install WordPress and 250+ other software free within a few minutes and install SSL with a click.

-Many free hosting websites offer cPanel with their hosting plans, but they also show tons of ads within the panel where’s on paid hosting website you can get rids of ads and better service.
+Many free hosting websites offer cPanel with their hosting plans, but they also show tons of ads within the panel whereas on paid hosting website you can get rids of ads and better service.
 Furthermore, with paid hosting website you can explore tons of more features and a better firewall and security.

 24×7 Customer Support

-Customer support is one of the most important tasks you have to check before buying a web hosting from any hosting giant.
+Customer support is one of the most important tasks you have to check before buying web hosting from any hosting giant.
 If your web hosting wouldn’t offer support to your website, then you should have to avoid using such creepy hosting plans.

-The free hosting website won’t offer support (as how much you can expect from the free hosting site?) where’s with the paid hosting plan; you can get 24×7 chat and ticket support.
+The free hosting website won’t offer support (as how much you can expect from the free hosting site?) whereas with the paid hosting plan; you can get 24×7 chat and ticket support.
 Some biggest hosting giant even offers call support which is again one of the noticeable features.

 Do You Really Cut The Costs with Free Hosting?

-Well if you still choose free hosting over the paid hosting website, then it means that you have failed to see what are the advantages of the paid hosting.
+Well if you still choose free hosting over the paid hosting website, then it means that you have failed to see what are the advantages of paid hosting.

-Of course, it is vital to save money on but if you’re choosing a free hosting over the paid hosting to save some bucks on the domain name, hosting plans, and a website then it will definitely cost you much more if you think on the long run.
+Of course, it is vital to save money on but if you’re choosing free hosting over paid hosting to save some bucks on the domain name, hosting plans, and a website then it will definitely cost you much more if you think on the long run.

-Many biggest web hosting giants like Godaddy, Hostgator, Bluehost etc offer a massive discount on their hosting plans.
+Many biggest web hosting giants like Godaddy, Hostgator, Bluehost, etc offer a massive discount on their hosting plans.
 Check out our coupons and deals section to save more on your hosting purchases.
 Moreover, you also get a free domain name with your hosting plans at Godaddy with 88% OFF on their hosting plans.

 Check out these godaddy coupon codes to save 88% OFF on hosting along with a free domain name of your choice.

-Definitely, I wouldn’t suggest you choose free hosting over the paid one.
+Definitely, I wouldn’t suggest you choose free hosting over a paid one.
 Yes, it can be good for a short run but definitely not for a long play.
 You can use free hosting to store your demo projects and also to host a website for a short period.

 You might even suffer from downtime and obsessed with the quality of service they provide and you might think once to migrate to paid hosting, but you’ve to start from the beginning at that moment.

-You will save much more of your money, time and efforts if you start with your own company domain name, professional hosting and unique design.
+You will save much more of your money, time, and efforts if you start with your own company domain name, professional hosting, and unique design.